 Goal setting can help you in any area of your life.
 Setting goals is an important part of seeking funding for prosthetics, assistive technology and other supports you might need to live an active, independent, safe and fulfilling life.

-In the early stages following an amputation, you may require assistance from your healthcare team to help you to set your goals.
-Your team can work with you to help you to achieve your goals.
+In the early stages following an amputation, you may need assistance from your healthcare team to help you to set your goals.
+Your team will work with you to help you to achieve your goals.

-Setting effective goals can be made easier by following a goal setting system.
-One type of a goal setting system is the SMART system.
+Setting effective goals can be made easier by following a goal setting tool.
+One type of a goal setting tool is the SMART goal tool.
 ‘SMART’ are goals that are:

 Specific: something that is directly related to what you want, and makes it very clear what needs to be achieved.

 Measurable: describe what you need to do to achieve this goal.

 Achievable: something that is realistic, how much time there is, what resources are available to help you achieve your goal.